sifrimlab/ST-nextflow-pipeline/docs/quick-start.md

 - [In Situ Sequencing](#in-situ-sequencing)
 - [MERFISH](#MERFISH)

-## In Situ Sequencing

-### File formatting

-#### Converting raw images to seperated images
+## Converting raw images to seperated images

-Commercial microscopy acquisition technology often have their own raw output file format.
+Commercial microscopy acquisition technology often have a proprietary raw output file format (e.g. .ndi, .czi).
 Since these are meant to be processed by their own proprietary software, the pipeline cannot work based off of raw images.
-Input images are expected to be single-stacked (OME-)TIF images.
-For .czi images, as acquired by Zeiss microscopes, converter is available in the pipeline using the profile -convert\_czi:
+Input images are expected to be single-stacked (OME-)TIFF images.

+For .czi images, as acquired by Zeiss microscopes, a converter is available in the pipeline using the entry *-convert\_czi*:
 ```bash
 nextflow run main.nf -entry convert_czi --dataDir fill_in_directory
 ```
-For other raw image formats, the converting to seperate non-stacked images will have to be done by the user, using the software specific to their microscope.
+For other raw image formats, conversion to seperate non-stacked images will have to be done by the user, using the software specific to their microscope.

+## In Situ Sequencing

-#### Prerequisites of input data
+### Prerequisites of input data

 For the ISS workflow, it is assumed that your input data adheres to some **prerequisites**: